-We post these Prayers of the Faithful from the 31st Sunday in Ordinary Time, Oct 29-30, 2022, with the hope that they are helpful to you in your own reflections and prayers this week.
+We share these Prayers of the Faithful from the weekend Masses for the 31st Sunday in Ordinary Time (Nov 4-5, 2023).
+May they be helpful in your own prayer life and reflections this week.

 9:30 AM For the People of the Parish both Living & Deceased